 Coca-Cola - Duffy on a Bike

-This advert was so bad that it killed Duffy's career in 70 hideous seconds.
+Even poor Clean Bandit had nothing on this: the advert that was so bad that it killed Duffy's career in 70 hideous seconds.
 Before the advert: 7 million album sales and 3 Brit Awards; After the advert: oblivion.
 It made no sense and she sounded like an out-of-tune duck with a cold.
 What on earth was everyone thinking?
 It's the sort of ad you'd make if you were on the other type of coke.

 Quorn - Ryan Giggs

 Ah, remember the old days when Ryan Giggs was synonymous with clean living, innocence and being a heart-throb for teenage girls everywhere?
 Well, at least fellow teenage boys could console themselves with the fact that he couldn't add acting to that list, after this unbelievably dull advert for Quorn.
 It would be unfair to the thespian skills of a goalpost to describe Ryan's efforts as wooden.

 Cillit Bang - Barry Scott

 The spiritual godfather of all those adverts that SHOUT AT YOU TO GET YOUR ATTENTION, this Cillit Bang atrocity has a lot to answer for.
 Barry Scott was, in fact, a 'comic' creation by Neil Burgess.
 But he wasn't funny.
 He was JUST VERY, VERY ANNOYING.